<style>

 }

-If you run WeensyOS after completing this change, you should see your four processes rapidly fill up the memory from left to right, with the end result being similar to what’s shown below.
+If you run WeensyOS after completing this change, you should see your four processes rapidly fill up the memory from left to right, with the end result looking similar to this:

 If you instead see WeensyOS crash with a scary error similar to the picture below, think about when the loop allocating pages needs to stop, and what could go wrong if it does not!

-Now, once you’ve got this right, let’s figure out why some numbers are white.
-The processes asked for memory and the kernel allocated it, but they haven’t actually done anything with that memory.
+Now, once you've got this right, let's figure out why some numbers are displayed in white instead of the color for the process.
+The processes asked for memory and the kernel allocated it, but they haven't actually done anything with that memory.
 The white numbers indicate that there is no data in the first four bytes of the page (they are all zeros, as the kernel zeros the page when allocating it).

 _Any physical page is directly accessible to userspace in this version of WeensyOS.
 Consider dereferencing a pointer to write to a page._